Construction Projects – HISTORY UNDER RECONSTRUCTION!

 - Big Sioux River Trail – In conjunction with the Sioux City River Trail System and the Stone State Park header trail which will run down along Iowa State Hwy 12 we are providing a crossover trail to connect the trails into one continuous trail system for the enjoyment and health benefits of the entire community.

 - Milwaukee Railroad Shops Interpretative Trail System – A new paved trail system for our visitors interconnecting all the buildings and other sites of interest around the complex.
-No longer will our elderly and handicapped visitors have to worry about using 4-wheel drive wheel chairs and extreme terrain walking shoes (ha,ha).
-A nice smooth, easy walking, level, non-muddy trail for all to enjoy.
+The new trail will provide a nice smooth, easy walking, level, non-muddy trail for all to enjoy.

 5. Construction Development Phase VIII (2016-2018)

 - This phase of construction will be primarily focused on the roundhouse building.
-The scope of work will include; new external wood locomotive bay doors for bays 2 thru 6 and another door at the front end of bay 4 and internal metal roll-up doors behind each of these – this will allows us to keep the historic look of the external view of the building and increase security and help make the internal envelope of the building more weather tight, internal lighting for bays 3-6, electrical installations throughout bays 3- 6, a new external wood wall for bay 6, window repairs as required, complete external painting of the roundhouse woodwork in its entirety and finally electrical and lighting installations into the machine/blacksmith shop building.
+The scope of work will include; new external wood locomotive bay doors for bays 2 thru 6 and another door at the front end of bay 4 and internal metal roll-up doors behind each of these – preserving the historic look while increasing security, internal lighting for bays 3-6, electrical installations throughout bays 3- 6, a new external wood wall for bay 6, window repairs as required, complete external painting of the roundhouse woodwork in its entirety and finally electrical and lighting installations into the machine/blacksmith shop building.